Technical Note 2186

-The Profiler feature, introduced in Reflection for the Web 9.5, can be used to customize user access to menus, dialog boxes, and toolbars in web-based terminal sessions.
+The Profiler feature can be used to customize user access to menus, dialog boxes, and toolbars in web-based terminal sessions.
 This feature replaces and enhances the "user menu level" configuration options in previous versions.

 The Reflection for the Web Profiler can be used the to restrict access to entire menus, dialog boxes, toolbars, or to specific items within them.
 You can select a level (profile type) and use the default settings for that level, or you can completely customize the menu items and dialogs that your end users will see.